Nuitka/Nuitka-website/doc/posts/nuitka-this-week-14.rst

 First, the checksum.
 Nuitka is going to warn you about checking your user yaml files for correctness in the future.
-Since it often finds structural problems, very much needed, since yaml is whitespace sensitive, and you never know what it is a list, a dict, etc. but the schema we created, can tell.
+Since it often finds structural problems, very much needed, since yaml is whitespace sensitive, and you never know what it is: a list, a dict, etc. but the schema we created, can tell.

 Second, ``variables`` are a new section, and in fact so new, they are not even documented.
-They can be used to query at compile time values from code.
+They can be used to query values from code at compile time.
 In this case we are using it to get at the backend to use, so we can tell it at runtime.
 Otherwise, it's hidden to Nuitka, and could e.g. still be subject to a changed decision from environment variables, something we typically do not want.

-For the third and forth thing, we need another example.
+For the third and fourth thing, we need another example.
 Torch can use a JIT to speed up some things, with a compilation very similar to what Nuitka does.
 That however needs a compiler and the source code on the target platform.
 Not an easy ask for all kinds of deployments.
 A new